schitresh/computer_science/database_system/5_normalization.md

     - Course (name: 'DBMS', faculty: 'F1', semester: 1)
     - Course (name: 'DBMS', faculty: 'F1', semester: 2)
   - The join is introducing wrong data (loss of data)
     - A row requires all the 3 attributes to be known (name, faculty, semester)
     - Hence there is a join dependency and it is not in 5NF
+  - Solution
+    - R1 (name, faculty)
+    - R2 (name, semester)
+    - R3 (faculty, semester)

 ## Finding Normal Forms
 - Find all the candidate keys (C) using attribute closure